pguijas/customaized/README.md

 [![hyperparams](resources/hyperparams.png)]()

-También se deben configurar 3 buckets en Supabase:
+Also, 3 buckets must be configured in Supabase:
 - results
 - images
 - models